Phase Transitions in Collective Damage of Civil Structures under Natural Hazards: Phase-aware urban hazard risk assessment

-Fig.~\ref{fig:3} quantifies the practical stakes of these assumptions by comparing regional repair-cost distributions in the north-eastern part of San Francisco, subjected to the same earthquake scenarios as the Milpitas case, with and without coarse structural categorization.
+Fig.~\ref{fig:4} quantifies the practical stakes of these assumptions by comparing regional repair-cost distributions in the northeastern part of San Francisco, subjected to the same earthquake scenarios as the Milpitas case, with and without coarse structural categorization.
 Compared with the Milpitas building portfolio, the selected San Francisco region, which includes commercial districts such as the Financial District and Mission Bay and residential zones such as Pacific Heights and Hayes Valley, exhibits a more diverse building portfolio (Extended Data Fig.~\ref{ext_fig:region_maps_donuts}).
-Enforcing coarse categories narrows the portfolio’s effective capacity spread and exacerbates collective clustering, changing the shape of the distribution and rendering spurious first-order phase transitional behavior.
-Fig.~\ref{fig:3} further contrasts analyses with and without the conditional-independence assumption for the Milpitas portfolio; neglecting inter-building correlation obscures collective alignment in damage and leads to a biased distribution shape.
-In both cases, mean repair costs remain similar, yet the tails alter markedly; exceedance probabilities for repair costs are biased by up to 50\% at moderate earthquake magnitudes ($M_w \approx 5.5$--$6.0$), and the 1\% quantile repair cost is misestimated by up to one to two orders, ranging from a 30-fold underestimation under coarse categorization in San Francisco and to a 30-fold overestimation under conditional independence in Milpitas (Supplementary Figs~\hyperref[sup_fig:eng_implications_curve]{13} and \hyperref[sup_fig:eng_implications_cdf]{14}).
+Enforcing coarse categories narrows the portfolio’s effective capacity spread and exacerbates collective clustering, changing the shape of the distribution and rendering spurious first-order-like transition behavior.
+Fig.~\ref{fig:4} further contrasts analyses with and without the conditional-independence assumption for the Milpitas portfolio; neglecting inter-building correlation obscures collective alignment in damage and leads to a biased distribution shape.
+In both cases, mean repair costs remain similar, yet the tails alter markedly; exceedance probabilities for repair costs are biased by up to 50\% at moderate earthquake magnitudes ($M_w \approx 5.5$--$6.0$), and the 1\% quantile repair cost is misestimated by up to one to two orders of magnitude, ranging from a 33-fold underestimation under coarse categorization in San Francisco to a 30-fold overestimation under conditional independence in Milpitas (Supplementary Figs.~\ref{sup_fig:14} and \ref{sup_fig:15}).
 Since preparedness, resource prepositioning, and retrofit prioritization are governed by tail measures (e.g., exceedance probabilities, value-at-risk, or conditional value-at-risk), these assumption-driven shifts are decision-critical.
-The distributional change is most pronounced at moderate hazard intensities, where design and policy choices are most consequential and challenging, in contrast to weak or extreme hazards for which decisions are relatively straightforward.
+The distributional change is most pronounced at moderate hazard intensities, where design and policy choices are both consequential and challenging, in contrast to weak or extreme hazards for which decisions are relatively straightforward.